 A Coroner is a qualified lawyer whose job is to investigate sudden, unexplained or suspicious deaths.
 They will investigate the cause of a death if it has been reported to them by the police or a doctor who examined the body.

-More information about Coroners is in the Coronial Services guide, When someone dies suddenly.
+More information about Coroners is in the Coronial Services guide, When somebody dies suddenly.

 When must a death be reported to the Coroner?